jonit-dev/vibe-planner-mcp/docs/AI-guide.md

         - Call `VibePlannerTool/updateTaskStatus` for `currentTask.id` to `in_progress`.
         - AI/Developer executes `currentTask`.
         - Call `VibePlannerTool/requestTaskValidation` for `currentTask.id`.
-        - If `validationCommand` exists (this field should describe _what to do to validate_, e.g., suggested test cases to add, specific test commands like `yarn test:unit --filter=MyNewComponent`, or manual verification steps):
+        - **Perform Validation**:
+          - If `validationCommand` exists:
             - AI/Developer performs the validation steps or runs the command.
-        - Call `VibePlannerTool/updateTaskStatus` for `currentTask.id` with results (`validated`, `failed`, details).
+            - Call `VibePlannerTool/updateTaskStatus` for `currentTask.id` with results (`validated` or `failed`, and details).
+          - If no `validationCommand` is present, or if automated validation is not feasible:
+            - AI must **PAUSE** and inform the user: "Task '[currentTask.name]' requires manual validation.
+Please verify its completion and correctness."
+            - Await user confirmation that the task is validated.
+The user might update the task status directly or instruct the AI.
+            - Once confirmed, the AI calls `VibePlannerTool/updateTaskStatus` for `currentTask.id` to `validated`.
+        - **Post-Validation Action**:
+          - If `currentTask` is marked `validated` (either automatically or manually):
-        - If `failed`, log details, alert user, and decide on re-attempt or marking as blocked.
-Loop back to identify next pending task in _this phase_.
+            - Loop back to identify the next pending task in _this phase_.
+          - If `currentTask` is marked `failed`:
+            - Log details, alert the user.
+The AI and user decide on re-attempting, marking as blocked, or other corrective actions.
-        - If `validated`, loop back to identify next pending task in _this phase_.
+            - After handling failure, loop back to identify the next pending task in _this phase_ (or await further instruction if the failure blocks progress).
       - If no more pending tasks are found for the _current active phase_ (i.e., all tasks in this phase are `validated`, `completed`, `failed`, `blocked`, or `cancelled`):
         - Proceed to "Human Phase Validation".
     - **Human Phase Validation**: